Molly Heath

 Molly's Story

-Second year BA Hons Business Studies & Spanish student Molly Heath took full advantage of the lockdown earlier this year to start a soap and skincare company, Essentially You, in rural Aberdeenshire with her mum, Diane.
-The products available include soaps, bath salts and shampoo bars, and their range is continually growing with lip and body balms and whipped scrubs about to be launched.
+Whilst studying BA (Hons) Business Studies and Spanish student Molly Heath took full advantage of the COVID-19 lockdown to start a soap and skincare company, Essentially You, in rural Aberdeenshire with her mum, Diane.
+The products available include soaps, bath salts and shampoo bars, and their range is continuously growing.

-Whilst mum Diane is busy researching new recipes, coming up with new blends and producing the products, Molly says that she has been putting what she has learned so far on degree to good use.
+Whilst mum Diane is busy researching new recipes, coming up with new blends and producing the products, Molly says that she's been putting what she's learned so far on the degree to good use.

 When starting up Essentially You, I knew I was going to have to step up in order to promote our business as much as possible, and studying business gave me the confidence and skills to do that.
 From my studies in first year, I understand the importance of having a strong brand image, which is why I took the role of designing the labels to ensure that we were recognisable.
 Even though I am creative, and marketing definitely interests me, studying economics in my second semester has also helped me to understand the financial side of our business.